 Access new markets without relocation

 This diversity has another welcome consequence.
-Foreign nationals can help their organisations to access markets where they live.
+Hiring international employees can help their organisations to access markets where they live.
 Because they already know the language, culture and economic outlook, they are a source of invaluable insights that you’d ordinarily need to get from expensive consultants.

 Pitfalls to avoid

-While the disadvantages that come along with global hiring definitely don’t outweigh the benefits, they do exist.
+While the disadvantages that come along with hiring international employees definitely don’t outweigh the benefits, they do exist.
 And it’s important for companies to understand them in order to know how to compensate for them.

 Getting lost in translation